 However, if the adjudicator attempts to ‘apply’ the construction contract, and in that attempt makes an error (no matter how significant) then the parties can not appeal that decision.

 In this circumstance, the only available recourse to the losing party would be to commence civil proceedings for damages.
 In the meantime, the losing party must ‘pay up’.

 The decision is a win for supporters of the original objectives of the Act – ‘on account cash flow’ – and any serious arguments can only be made following the conclusion of the construction project.

-For more information on Security of Payment legislation contact one of our Principal Solicitors.
+For more information on Security of Payment legislation contact our Principal Solicitor.